Pulgasari/aufbau/webcomponents/readme.md

 ### autoloader

-the components load automatically as soon as they appear in the DOM.
+the components load automatically as soon as they appear in the DOM. fits best for usage directly in the browser.

 ```html
 <script type="module">